Human Health and Disease:

 - Represent yourself, your home university and DIS in a positive light

 - Make observations to supplement the Study Tour Group Project (see Evaluation)

 The objectives of both the short study tour and the long study tour are:

 - to describe medical practices in a social, international, and scientific context

 - to showcase examples of clinical practice and health care systems in different sectors and countries

 - to broaden the students’ view of the challenges that health care providers face

 - to show examples of research with clinical relevance

 - to explore and learn more about Denmark and other societies in Europe

-During the semester, you will be presented with a real patient in class to submit as an individual case history about the signs, symptoms, ailments, and treatments for the specific patients that are introduced to the students.
+One of the cases may be a clinical patient case where you will be presented with a real patient in class to submit as an individual case history about the signs, symptoms, ailments, and treatments for the specific patients that are introduced to the students.
 More details will be given on this activity as the time approaches.